-3.3.5 Wholegrain flour is widely used in recipes: 2 points
+3.3.7 Wholegrain flour is widely used in recipes: 1 point

-To achieve these points, ensure that 50% of your recipes or dishes that use flour contain only 100% wholegrain flour.
+To achieve this point, ensure that 50% of your recipes or dishes that use flour contain only 100% wholegrain flour.

-Wholegrain flour is healthier because the whole of the grain is used, so it is higher in fibre, vitamins B and E and can help people to feel fuller for longer.
+Wholegrain flour is healthier because the whole of the grain is used, so it is higher in fibre, vitamins B and E, and can help people to feel fuller for longer.